NanyThery/tt-web-react/README.md

 You can start writing right away, following the same MarkDown format rules as usual.

-## Adding teachers and mentors to staff

-1. Add a new entry to [staff.json](utils/staff.json).
-2. Add a jpg image to the [team](public/img/team) folder.
-The name must be the person's name in lowercase with dashes instead of spaces.
-For example `Rubén de Alba` maps to `ruben-de-alba.jpg`.
-3. Optionally, add an `mp4` following the same naming as the image.
-This will be displayed on hover.
-We normally get them from https://giphy.com which allows you to download gifs as mp4.
-The reason to use mp4 instead of gifs is to save a ton of bandwidth.

-See [this commit](https://github.com/NanyThery/tt-web-react/commit/9b6b35b6245ed7e66c3fd78622836956605217f5) for a real example.

 ### Special components

 MDX files allows you to insert custom components.
 Since this blog has a custom format, there are several custom components you can use: